I am an anthropologist working at the intersections of the material and the symbolic.

 My research interests have pursued three broad social phenomena and their related questions – each focusing on problems of explanation and context-sensitive policies:

-- legitimation / legitimacy – how is social inequality justified, legitimized, naturalized, culturalized? how does culture – the capacity and practice of meaning-making – aid the legitimation of inequality? how do forms of inequality adapt to new political-economic conditions? how and why does the state reproduce market logic within the citizenry?
+- Culture & Legitimation – how is social inequality justified, legitimized, naturalized, culturalized? how does culture aid legitimation of inequality? how do forms of inequality adapt to new political-economic conditions? how is cultural difference politically constructed, variation within marked populations, cultural theory, structural explanations, sociality and individualization

-These questions have shaped my research on caste formation and reproduction, on issues of inequality, development, and policy (domestic workers; state projects of large-sclae behavioral change – toilet use and sanitation), and on ideological domination (food politics, ethnonationalism).
+These questions have shaped my research on caste formation and reproduction, on issues of inequality, development, and policy (domestic workers; state projects of large-scale behavioral change – toilet use and sanitation), and on ideological domination (food politics, ethnonationalism).

 I am a Professor of Anthropology in the Department of Community and Social Justice at William Paterson University of New Jersey, USA.
 Most of my students are first-generation college goers, a large proportion are new immigrants, a majority are minoritized, and a majority work at least one job – making my job as a teacher as exciting as it is challenging, and with the classroom being a place for keeping me grounded in reality.